 The rooms that lead off from the hall and stairs ought to have a similar color scheme, though not necessarily the exact same shade.

 When laying a runner on the stairs, leave a minimum of 5cm up to a maximum of 15cm wood/paintwork showing on either side of the runner.
 Anything in-between is really down to personal preference.

 A bordered or non-bordered flatweave runner can be fitted on landings by way of mitered edges.
 Quarter and half landings can also be fitted in the traditional overlay fashion where one length of flatweave is laid perpendicular to the other.
 The seams and joins are either sewn by our skilled fitters on site or prepared in the workshop prior to dispatch.

 For a larger landing you may want to consider a fitted ‘wall to wall’ option.
 Skilled workers in the Roger Oates workshop hand sew the lengths together to create larger pieces that can then be fitted in a similar way to standard broadloom carpet.

 What is the best carpet material for pets?

 To keep carpet in the best condition possible, it's important to vacuum regularly – at least twice a week.
-Quickly tackle any accidents to lessen the chance of lasting stains; solids should be scraped up.
-Blot spills carefully, working from the outside in, and apply cleaning agent to a cloth, never directly onto the carpet.
+Quickly tackle any accidents to remove stains while you still can.